Creating perfect toddler games on Android

 Games aren't just for fun.
 They are highly practical for a busy parent.
-A game is a kind of an automated babysitter - distracts the kid long enough to change diapers, makes him eat his meal, keeps the kid entertained during a long drive, and most importantly works as a personal teacher.
+A game is a kind of an automated babysitter - distracts the kid long enough to change diapers, makes him eat his meal, keeps the kid entertained during a long drive, and most importantly works as a personal teacher (okay, that one is pure sci-fi at the moment).

 After testing tons of Android games with my almost 2yo son, I am starting to think that most game developers don't test their games on children.
 Perhaps they don't have kids of the right age in the first place.
 The games are then littered with disastrous usability flaws to the point of making the game useless.
 If you are a game developer, read this checklist to get your next game right.